pearcej/complex/_sources/Graphs/NetworkX.rst

      G.add_nodes_from(positions)

-Next I’ll make a dictionary that maps from each edge to the corresponding driving time:
+Next we will make a dictionary that maps from each edge to the corresponding driving time:

 ::